-You need to be actively looking for work while you’re getting Newstart Allowance.
+You need to actively look for work while you’re getting Youth Allowance for job seekers.

 What you need to do

 While you’re getting Youth Allowance for job seekers, you'll need to:

 - look and apply for jobs as part of your Job Plan

 - report any income for you and your partner

 - tell us about any change to your circumstances

 You need to report these things to us every 2 weeks to keep your payment.

 Read more about meeting your mutual obligation requirements.

 How to report